lukaszflorczak/vue-agile/README.md

 </client-only>
 ```

-You can also check [nuxt-agile](https://github.com/lukaszflorczak/nuxt-agile) repository and check demo usage of vue-agile with Nuxt.
+You can also check [nuxt-agile](https://github.com/lukaszflorczak/nuxt-agile) repository and check working demo of vue-agile with Nuxt and SSR.

 ## Contributing